by Dru Ish

 Looking through the lens of astrology we remember ourselves as part of nature; cyclic with ebbs and flows, unique yet part of a species, an integral part of this lived mystery.
 It aligns us with our own personal seasons and rhythms.
 It’s not surprising that astrology has been suppressed throughout history; like coming out it gives us agency.

 My practice of astrology is centred around celebrating our uniqueness and unapologetically living it.
-While not everyone has that privilege or ability, co-creating that world and uncovering my blindspots is as much a part of my practice as decoding the sky.
+While not everyone has that privilege or ability, co-creating a world is as much a part of my practice as decoding the sky.

 After studying via experience, observation and devouring 2,000 year old texts for the past 20+ years, I find myself leaning deeper into the compassion astrology offers.
 In today’s world where life is defined by chasing peak experiences, where narcissism and gaslighting are normalised behaviours, astrology offers us a steady place to stand in ourselves, wrapped up in our complexity and contradictions, with a gentle reminder to not abandon ourselves.

 Nothing we do goes unnoticed in the Cosmos.
 Nothing is by accident.
 We all have a birth chart that is a profound and mysterious map of the terrain we venture through this life, and my intention when offering a reading is to remind you that it’s impossible to not be valuable.